An Official Statistics Publication for Scotland.

 The latest quarterly Scottish Government Workforce Information statistics have been published today by Scotland’s Chief Statistician.
-These statistics cover the numbers of workers, staff sickness rates, and the diversity of staff, up to the most recent quarter ending March 2018.
+These statistics cover the numbers of workers, staff sickness rates, and the diversity of staff up to the most recent quarter ending March 2019.

 The statistics show that:

-- The staff sickness level was 7.6 average working days lost (AWDL) per staff year in the 12 month period ending March 2018 (3.4% of working days were lost).
-This is higher than the number of AWDL for the same period last year (7.4 AWDL March 2017).
+- The staff sickness level was 7.6 average working days lost (AWDL) per staff year in the 12 month period ending March 2019 (3.4% of working days were lost) compared with 7.6 AWDL for the same period last year.

 The figures released today were produced in accordance with professional standards set out in the Code of Practice for Official Statistics.

 The full statistics are available at: /publications/workforce-information/

 The statistics contain quarterly data from March 2012 to March 2019 and present:

 - full time equivalent numbers and headcounts in each directly employed staff category

 - headcounts of contingent workers engaged in work for the Scottish Government

 - sickness absence levels of directly employed staff, headcounts of directly employed staff by age, disability status, ethnicity, gender, marital/civil partnership status, religion or belief, and sexual orientation.